Code-Institute-Submissions/miloszmisiek-ci-p3-personal.budget/TESTING.md

 All users’ inputs are validated with third party library [PyInputPlus](https://pypi.org/project/PyInputPlus/).
 The library automates validation, so no further code structure is required.

+I have manually tested the program by checking every option with valid and invalid entries through GitPod and Heroku terminals

 # Try/Except Function
 Parts of the code required extra validation using Python built-in method *try/except*.

 # Known Bugs
-Most of bugs were found using [PEP8 Validator](http://pep8online.com/) which are documented in section above.
-During code development all bugs were caught along code structure process.
+Most of the bugs were found using [PEP8 Validator](http://pep8online.com/) which are documented in the section above.
+During code development, all bugs were caught along the code structure process.

+# Unsolved Bugs
+## os.system('clear') not working properly in Heroku.
+This program uses heavily the *os.system('clear')* function to remove content from the terminal.
+During Heroku deployment, it was noticed, that the Heroku console is not clearing as expected: the top part of the console is overlapping with the new content.
+The decision was made to restrict content to 24 lines (Heroku console height) and when it is not possible (*Print tables* option in *Main Menu*) - remove the title logo.